 Available in four different colors, the Garmin vivoactive 5 is one of their more affordable fitness trackers, costing just under $300.
 With a variety of sports apps and workouts available, the vivoactive 5 sets itself apart with built-in workouts and a push tracker for wheelchair users.

-The Garmin vivoactive 5 might not be as popular as other fitness trackers, but after testing dozens of them we haven’t found a smartwatch that provides as much value (it also topped our list of the Best Garmin Fitness Trackers).
-It feels comfortable even after hours of use, can track a wide range of health metrics and activities, sends alerts from your smartphone, and has an 11-day battery life.
+The Garmin vivoactive 5 might not be as popular as other fitness trackers, but after testing dozens of them we haven’t found a smartwatch that provides as much value It feels comfortable even after hours of use, can track a wide range of health metrics and activities, sends alerts from your smartphone, and has an 11-day battery life.

-Erin Chancer, GGR senior editor and a certified personal trainer, says the regular movement reminders have forced her to be more active.
+Erin Chancer, GGR senior editor and a certified personal trainer, says in her Garmin Vivoactive 5 review that the regular movement reminders have forced her to be more active.
 “As someone who’s regularly anchored to my desk/computer, this was a game-changer,” she says.

 Garmin’s vivoactive was one of the few models that received a 5 out of 5 on tech capabilities.
 “Synced easily to my iPhone and sends me all my notifications in real-time,” she says.
 “It can also track daily steps, sleep health, stress levels, fluid intake, hearth rate, and breathing.”